 The museum services wing features archives and photo collections, the Institute’s permanent artifact collection, a community storage facility, and other facilities for caring for artifacts, photos, and documents.

-Tamástslikt , which means `interpret` in the Walla Walla native language, is located just past the Wildhorse Casino Resort that includes a casino, two hotels, five-screen Cineplex, 100-space RV park, and 18-hole championship golf course.
+Tamástslikt , which means “interpret” in the Walla Walla native language, is located just past Wildhorse Resort & Casino that includes a casino, two hotels, Cineplex, Food Court, bowling alley, 100-space RV park, and 18-hole championship golf course.